ikhwan12/nihao-news-theme/README.md

 # nihao-news-theme
 Nihao News Theme is modification theme from mag-click theme and adjusted with some requirements from Nihao Indonesia News and Media coorporation.
+This project is already run on https://www.nihaoindo.com

 # Features